awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

                                    sagemaker_session=sess,
                                    base_job_name= 'greengrass-connector')
 ```
 14. Add a cell below the cell that do the training `ic.fit()` and the command `ic.latest_training_job.name` in the empty cell.
-This will give us the name of the training job we need for the Greengrass Connector
+This will give you the name of the training job that you can verify to make sure the Cloudformation stack picks up the correct job.
 15. Select the `Cell` from thet notebook menu and `Run All`

-[Sample notebook Image-classification-fulltraining.ipynb](notebooks/Image-classification-fulltraining.ipynb) with all these changes is in the `notebooks/` folder.
+[Sample notebook](notebooks/Image-classification-fulltraining.ipynb) with all these changes is in the `notebooks/` folder.

 ### Launch the CloudFormation Stack